The 2021 Senior Show will run April 30–May 29. Please note that these dates are subject to change due to campus Covid-19 guidelines.

 You are responsible for removing your work on time.

-- If you have a scheduling conflict with your de-installation, you must arrange for a friend to take your work down and remove it from the gallery for you.
+- If you have a scheduling conflict with your de-installation, arrange for a friend to take your work down and remove it from the gallery.

 POSSIBLE SENIOR STUDIES EXHIBITION SPACES: